jaijindal/Blinq/README.md

 ## About The Project

-We have developed a SMART cane using arduino along with a technological assistive application available for android and ios that works using spoken commands that allow the user to perform the 3 functions listed below:
+We have developed a SMART cane using arduino along with a technological assistive application (FLUTTER)  available for android and ios that works using spoken commands that allow the user to perform the 3 functions listed below:

 1) SMART Cane Obstacle Detection